 As the legal owner of the vehicle, we will have a tracker device installed in the vehicle.
 The tracker will be installed at the dealership before you take possession of the vehicle.
 This is a contractual obligation and you cannot have the loan unless you agree to having the tracker device installed in the vehicle.

 The tracker will remain active for the duration of your loan agreement.
 The purpose of the tracker is to locate the vehicle if it is stolen, if you fall into arrears on your payments and or if you default on the loan agreement.

-While we have the ability to track the vehicle 24/7, we will only access the location data of the vehicle if it is stolen, if we need to locate the vehicle due to payments being in arrears or if we need to repossess the vehicle because you have defaulted on the loan agreement.
+While we have the ability to track the vehicle 24/7, we will monitor the tracker for the following reasons only; periodically to ensure it is still connected and operating as expected, to access the location data of the vehicle if it is stolen, to locate the vehicle due to payments being in arrears, or if we need to repossess the vehicle because you have defaulted on the loan agreement.
 We will not track the vehicle for any other reason.

 The tracker will alert us if you cross a virtual geofence at any customs port in England, Scotland, Wales or Northern Ireland.

 At the end of the agreement, the tracking facility will cease.
 The physical tracker device will remain in the vehicle and you can have it removed if you wish or you can enter into an agreement with Movolytics and continue to use the tracker.

 As we are part of a group of companies (IN-SYNC Group), we will share your data with our other companies for administrative and reporting purposes only.
 This is legitimate activity for us.